Alex-Marco18/Alex-Marco/README.md

 I’m obsessed with all things AI 🤖.
 I love building cool tools, improving existing systems, and exploring how AI can make life easier and more exciting.
 My journey is all about creating incredible AI projects and sharing what I learn along the way.
-If you’re into AI too, check out my <a href="https://bit.ly/KodIQ" target="_blank">🎥 KodIQ</a> where I share my ideas on AI, make AI Tutorials, and my journey! 🚀
+If you’re into AI too, check out my <a href="https://bit.ly/KodIQ" target="_blank">🎥 KodIQ</a> where I share my thoughts on AI, tech, and my journey! 🚀
 </p>

 ---